 - 1. When the University determines that an employee is unable to satisfactorily perform essential assigned functions due to a disability and determines that no reasonable accommodation exists without causing undue hardship, the employee may be medically separated.
 A medical separation may also be based on the receipt of disability payments from a retirement system to which the University contributes, provided that the University has determined that no reasonable accommodation exists without causing undue hardship.
 Non-probationary career employees separated under this Article are eligible for special employment procedures. - 2.
-The University shall pay the costs of any medical examinations requested by the University. - 3.
+The University shall pay the reasonable costs of any medical examinations requested by the University. - 3.
 An employee shall not be separated under this Article while the employee is drawing accumulated sick leave or while the employee is receiving extended sick leave.
-However, the employee may be separated for medical or other reasons if the date of separation was set prior to the commencement of sick leave or extended sick leave and if the employee is afforded all rights provided by the employee's retirement system.
+However, the employee may be separated for medical or other reasons if the date of separation was set prior to the commencement of sick leave or extended sick leave and if the employee is afforded all rights provided by the employee's retirement system. - 4.
+If a non-probationary career employee who is on an approved leave of absence related to a medical condition has a specific return to work date which is within 180 calendar days of the beginning of the original leave of absence, such employee shall not be medically separated during the period between the beginning of the leave of absence and the initially established return to work date (a maximum of 180 calendar days).
+Medical documentation must be established by a health practitioner licensed in the state in which she/he practices.